 People in the country get a day off on the 10th and may choose to have a warm family gathering.
 But the real festival takes place in Phu Tho Province, the hometown of Hung Kings, and features dynamic activities like traditional sports competitions and cooking sticky rice cakes competitions, along with typical rituals of presenting offerings and burning incense to the main temples in Den Hung Historical Site.
 Offerings are carefully prepared by provinces across the country from the best of their locally grown fruits and delicacies.

 This day is of great significance in Vietnam, probably only second to Tet Holiday.
-Splendid decorations in the streets and national flags with its brilliant red color are telling signs of the day.
-If you wish to get to know more about this part of Vietnam history, we recommend you visit the Independence Palace in District 1, Ho Chi Minh City.
+Splendid decorations in the streets and national flags with their brilliant red color are telling signs of the day.
+If you wish to get to know more about this part of Vietnam’s history, we recommend you visit the Independence Palace in District 1, Ho Chi Minh City.

 Working diligently, with different senses adapted for different age groups, to contribute to society as a whole is a praiseworthy attribute.
 This holiday often goes with the Reunification Day on 30 April to create a holiday combo for Vietnamese workers and students who take this chance to have a getaway to beaches and islands or simply return to their hometown.